AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 Mind that this is only meant to be used during development.
 In production, please set the configuration via `.config` files.

-## A note on the usage of CFLAGS
+## A Note on the Usage of CFLAGS
-When a certain module is being configured via Kconfig the configuration macro will no longer be overridable by means of CFLAGS (e.g. set on the compilation command or on a Makefile).
+When a certain module is being configured via Kconfig, the configuration macro will no longer be overridable by means of CFLAGS (e.g. set on the compilation command or on a Makefile).
 Consider this if you are getting a 'redefined warning'.

 ---
-# Integration into the build system
+# Integration into the Build System

 The integration of Kconfig into the build system is mainly done in `makefiles/kconfig.mk`.

-## Steps during the build process
+## Steps during the Build Process

 ![Output of every step of the build process](img/kconfig_integration.svg)

-### 0. Module dependency resolution
+### 0. Module Dependency Resolution
 The resolution of module dependencies is performed by the build system where all the used modules and packages end up listed in the `USEMODULE` or `USEPKG` make variables.